-Minimum 10+ years of Analog and High-speed IO circuit design industry experience and gone through multiple product cycles from definition to design to pre and post-silicon validation to product qualification.
+Minimum 8+ years of Analog & High-speed IO circuit design industry experience and gone through multiple product cycles from definition to design to pre/post-silicon validation to product qualification.

-Experience in transistor level analog and mixed signal and IO datapath circuit design.
+Experience in transistor level analog/mixed signal & I/O datapath circuit design.

-Experience with circuit design, layout, circuit reliability tools and methodologies.
+Experience with circuit design, layout, circuit reliability tools & methodologies.

-Experience managing and leading small design teams and products.
-Candidate having ESD design, verification and signal Integrity Analysis experience, expertise is preferred.
+Experience managing/leading small design teams and products.
+Candidate having ESD design/verification and signal Integrity Analysis experience/expertise is preferred.

-Experience working with cross functional teams (product engineering, technology, spec development, architecture, signal integrity, Power-delivery, System channel analysis).
+Experience working with cross functional teams (product engineering, technology, spec development, architecture).

 Experience with develop test plans for silicon characterization, document all design work with review materials and detailed design descriptions as well as participate in the writing of datasheets and application notes for customers.